shanhuang-dynamo/leetcode-solutions/003-longest-substring-without-repeating-characters.md

     }
 }
 ```
-There are 2 indices specifying the left boundary of query on current index. `leftBoundary` indicates left boundary of last repetition; and `lastIdx` indicates left boundary of last occurrence of current char.

 Corner cases:
 - first occurence: so the `lastOccurence` need have a default value `-1`
-- repetition inside 2 duplicated char ('abba'): so get the shortest of lenght between `lastIdx`/`leftBoundary` to current idx
+- repetition inside 2 duplicated char ('abba'): the `leftBoundary` is always the left boundary of last repetition.